pants64DS/neondst/README.md

 custom files in one directory while keeping the "clean" files from the base game in a separate directory.
-It supports not only building a ROM from the different source directories, but also applying changes from the ROM back into the source directories, e.g. after editing the ROM file with a external tool.
+It supports not only building a ROM from the different source directories, but also applying changes from the ROM back into the source directories, e.g. after editing the ROM file with an external tool.

 The core idea behind neondst was originally implemented in [Ndst](https://github.com/Gota7/Ndst), but it relied on an external build system in a way that made the build process